 You will graduate from this programme with a unique mix of skills in computing and business.
+Additionally, you will develop many transversal skills such as critical thinking, time-management, communication, collaboration, evaluation, and of course digital skills.
+All these skills are highly valued by employers.
 In addition to traditional ICT career paths, graduates of this programme will have the skills to pursue innovation and entrepreneurship by starting their own ICT-enabled businesses.
+PAC Code DC344